mpjovanovich/course-notes/content/SDEV120/index.md

 [Data Types](data_types.html)

-GitHub - Create an account if you don't have one
+Break: GitHub - Create an account if you don't have one

 [Cengage Programming Assignments](cengage_programming.html)